art22m/S21-UniversityAccessSystem/README.md

 Each user type has 4 basic data (name, age, email, telegram alias) and additional info (it is different for each user type).

 Classes include void functions on which you can play out various situations of interaction between users and rooms.

+Also we have Emergency System.
+In case of an emergency, all rooms should be opened.
+System is available for everybody.